Cincinnati Contractor Leads: 636 Signals This Week

 Is Cincinnati's contractor market heating up or cooling down?

-Cincinnati's contractor market is cooling down (-19% this week).
-The city recorded 392 total demand signals this week, compared to 484 last week.
-HVAC is the most active vertical with 98 events.
+Cincinnati's contractor market is cooling down (-68% this week).
+The city recorded 636 total demand signals this week, compared to 2,000 last week.
+Electrical is the most active vertical with 159 events.

 What types of service work are most common in Cincinnati?